Single-Member LLC Attorney in Arlington, Virginia

 A well-drafted operating agreement will also contain provisions requiring the maintenance of records about transactions involving asset transfers, including the member’s transfers to the LLC and the LLC’s distributions of assets to the member.
 Those types of records would support a finding that the LLC has maintained a clear separation between its assets and the assets owned by the member.

 Under Virginia law, on the occurrence of certain types of events, the sole member of an LLC automatically ceases to be a member.
 Cessation of membership status is referred to as “dissociation.”
 The economic rights of a person who is dissociated from an LLC and loses his or her status as a member will either be retained by that person (the former member) or transferred to another person (the “successor in interest”), depending on the circumstances.

 If an event occurs that causes dissociation of the sole member, there should be an arrangement in place that will allow another person to become a member so that the LLC can take actions requiring the approval of a member.
 When a sole member is dissociated in circumstances in which the member’s interest passes to a successor in interest, Virginia law provides that the successor in interest may designate any person as a new member.

-Execution of an operating agreement for a single member LLC is advantageous because an operating agreement can accommodate the admission of a new member following dissociation of the sole member by specifically providing for the admission of a new member in those circumstances.
-An LLC operating agreement that includes such a provision will facilitate the ability of the LLC to take action in the event of the dissociation of the sole member if the dissociated member retains his or her interest in the LLC.
+Execution of an operating agreement for a single-member LLC is advantageous because an operating agreement can accommodate the admission of a new member following the dissociation of the sole member by specifically providing for the admission of a new member in those circumstances.
+An LLC operating agreement that includes such a provision will facilitate the ability of the LLC to take action in the event of the dissociation of the sole member of the dissociated member retains his or her interest in the LLC.